-This year, your kids can show God’s love to their friends with free Adventures in Odyssey Valentine's Day Cards.
+Your kids can show God's love to their friends with free Adventures in Odyssey Valentine's Day Cards.
 (Each card gives access to a free Adventures in Odyssey episode!)
-Or download free Average Boy Valentine's Day Cards provided by Adventures in Odyssey Clubhouse magazine or free Out Back Friends Valentine's Day Cards provided by Clubhouse Jr. magazine.
+Or download free Average Boy Valentine's Day Cards provided by Focus on the Family's Clubhouse magazine or free Out Back Friends Valentine's Day Cards provided by Clubhouse Jr. magazine.
 It’s easier than ever to let your family and friends know how much you care.
 Sign in to download all three themes!

 Here are other ways that families have chosen to celebrate Valentine's Day:

 One February, my daughter and I decided to celebrate Valentine's Day by blessing complete strangers.
 We cut hearts out of leather scraps, punched holes in the top and threaded a string through the hole.
 Some hearts we left plain.
 On others we wrote notes, such as "You are loved."

 We spent the week before Valentine's Day leaving these hearts on door handles, in public areas and at the grocery store.
 We also handed them to people with the mission to "share the love."